Mel Anthony

 Mel Anthony (born January 30, 1943) is an American former football running back.
 He played football for the University of Michigan from 1962 to 1964 and was named the Most Valuable Player of the 1965 Rose Bowl after setting a Rose Bowl record with an 84-yard touchdown run.
 He played in the Canadian Football League (CFL) in 1965 for the Hamilton Tiger-Cats, in 1966 for the Montreal Beavers of the Continental Football League (COFL), and in the Midwest Football League in 1967 for the Ypsilanti Vikings.

-Early years
+Early life

 Anthony attended Roger Bacon High School in Cincinnati, Ohio.
 He played on offense at the fullback position and on defense as a linebacker for Roger Bacon's football team.
 In December 1960, he was selected by the UPI as a first-team All-Ohio defensive player at linebacker.